 Walk the festive trail of light in Kew Gardens

-From December until early January Kew Gardens sets out a light trail, leading a 1.5 to 2 hour walk through the gardens in the dark.
+From mid November until early January Kew Gardens sets out a light trail, leading a 1.5 to 2 hour walk through the gardens in the dark.
 Experience the scenery in a rather unusual setting.
 But ensure you bring sensible shoes, as the walk can be a little slippery.

 What brings you into the Christmas Spirit?
 What would you include on a pre Christmas trip to London?